 The Argentine Jorge Sampaoli, who arrived in Marseille in February 2021, is no longer the team's coach, the club itself announced this Friday, speaking of a "common decision".

-"We are satisfied with the road traveled and the emotions lived together, but due to a long reflection, the two parties, acting in the general interest of the Olympique de Marseille project, have agreed to end this stage," writes the French club. it's a statement.
+"We are satisfied with the path traveled and the emotions experienced together, but due to long reflection, the two parties, who act in the general interest of the Olympique de Marseille project, have agreed to put an end to this stage," writes the French club. it's a statement.

 Read also: Jorge Sampaoli is the new coach of Marseille

 Under Sampaoli, Marseille managed to finish second in Ligue 1 last season and qualified directly for the Champions League.

 But, since May, the Argentine coach left a very clear message to the board about his demands in the transfer market.